-Dr John L Gauci on behalf of Terracore Ltd explained that the Tender was split into 2 Lots and referred to the verifying of the test results obtained by the contractor on the Kappara Junction project.
+Dr John L Gauci on behalf of Terracore Ltd explained that the Tender was split into 2 Lots and referred to the verifying of the test results obtained by the contractor on the Kappara Project.
 The Appellant had been the sole bidder for the two Lots of this Tender.
-Transport Malta had deemed both offers submitted by the Appellant as being technically non-compliant for the same reasons namely:
+The Contracting Authority had deemed both Appellant's offers as being Technically Non-Compliant for the same reasons, namely:

-- a) The Appellant had written "precluded" when listing the services that had to be performed and had thus conditioned the offer.
+a) The Appellant had written "precluded" when listing the services that had to be performed and had thus conditioned the offer.
 The Evaluation Board had interpreted this as meaning that the Appellant would not be offering the services.

-It is clear that the latter would not have faithfully copied the bulleted list of services in the Draft Quality Management Plan and then failed to offer these same services.
-The Appellant had signed the declaration confirming adhesion to all the Tender Conditions and given the price of the items listed.
-It is evident that the Evaluation Board should have asked the Appellant for clarification about the word "precluded".
-The word in fact qualified another item that was in fact not requested; - b) Terracore Ltd had conditioned the offer on Lot 2 by declaring it would carry out 20% of the contractor's testing responsibilities, and conditioned the offers on Lots 1 and 2 by asking 24 hours advance notification before inspections and testing.
-Again this was interpreted wrongly by the Contracting Authority because what the Appellant offered was additional to the required service.
-The latter had offered to accept additional responsibility for 20% of the contractor's testing.
-The 24 hours notification was being asked from the works contractor and by no means conditioning the Tender offer.
-The same holds for the 3 day notice.
-The Appellant bound itself to give 3 days' notice to the supervisor before testing.
+It is clear that the Appellant would not have faithfully copied the bulleted list of services in the Draft Quality Management Plan and then failed to offer these same services.

+Terracore Ltd had signed the declaration confirming adhesion to all the Tender conditions and given the price of the items listed.
+It is evident that the Evaluation Board should have asked Appellant for clarification about "precluded".
+The word in fact qualified another item that was in fact not requested.

+b) The Appellant had conditioned his offer on Lot 2 by declaring it would carry out 20% of the contractor's testing responsibilities, and conditioned Lots 1 and 2 offers by asking 24 hours advance notification before inspections and testing.
+Again this was interpreted wrongly by the Contracting Authority because what they were offering was additional to the required service.

+Terracore Ltd had offered to accept additional responsibility for 20% of the contractor's testing.
+The Works Contractor was asking 24 hours notification and was by no means conditioning the Tender offer.
+The same holds for the 3 day notice as the Appellant bound itself to give 3 days' notice to the supervisor before testing.
 This again cannot be construed as being conditioning of the Tender.

-Dr John L Gauci contended that the Contracting Authority should have asked Terracore Ltd for clarifications in an effort to save the Tender procedure.
+Dr John L Gauci contended that the Contracting Authority should have asked Appellant for Clarifications in an effort to save the Tender procedure.

-Dr Joseph Camilleri on behalf of Transport Malta submitted that the Evaluation Board did not have any option but to accept what the Appellant had put down in the Tender offer, and this could not be misinterpreted but was clear.
-The reasons for disqualifying Terracore Ltd's Tender were not subsidiary but each was important in itself.
+Dr Joseph Camilleri on behalf of Transport Malta submitted that the Evaluation Board did not have any option but to accept what Appellant had put down in the Tender offer, and this could not be misinterpreted but was clear.
+The reasons for disqualifying Appellant's Tender were not subsidiary but each was important in itself.